 Animation and humour can play powerful roles in trade justice campaigning.
 Perhaps the most well known example is the peanut who criticises the regulation of world trade in The Luckiest Nut in the World.
 See our page on that film here.

-The most recent example of this genre was launched earlier this month in Switzerland.
-To make public the findings of their recent report on the sourcing of raw materials by Swiss chocolate manufacturers, Swiss NGO the Berne Declaration (aka Erklärung von Bern) commissioned animators / filmmakers Kompost to imagine what Chocolate Bunnies would do if they knew more about themselves.
+One recent example of this genre was launched In March 2013 in Switzerland.
+To make public the findings of their report on the sourcing of raw materials by Swiss chocolate manufacturers, Swiss NGO the Berne Declaration (aka Erklärung von Bern) commissioned animators / filmmakers Kompost to imagine what Chocolate Bunnies would do if they knew more about themselves.
 As Kompost state:

 Easter in Switzerland is a busy time for the chocolate industry.
 Billions of delicious chocolate bunnies are produced by the grand masters of chocolate.
 Unfortunately, still many Swiss chocolate companies and retailers are producing their chocolate under exploitative conditions; a third even refuse to make a statement to this issue.
 EvB, a Swiss NGO responsible for fairer globalization, tries to put an end to this with the help of these ads.

 The two commercials Kompost designed, directed and animated, show the EvB-chocolate bunny trying to take his life, as he simply cannot live knowing these shocking facts.
 With the help of a hair dryer and a hotplate, the chocolate bunny tries to melt his sorrows away.
 His attempts however fail, and he is left with the bitter reality.